 According to Statista, there are 7 million US-based third-party sellers on eBay.
 According to Marketplace Pulse, there are 2.5 million US-based third-party sellers on Amazon.
 That’s a lot of online stores!
 And given that the vast majority of them are unknown to consumers, the easiest way for them to attract shoppers is by discounting products.
 It’s the high volume, low margin game.
 Unfortunately for the brands they sell, this practice causes a race-to-the-bottom environment that diminishes perceived value and kills margins for more profit-oriented sellers.

 Brands have responded to this through the widespread adoption of minimum-advertised-price policies (aka MAPP).
-If you’re not familiar with this, it’s a unilateral statement by a company that tells sellers they cannot advertise a product below a set price (the ultimate sale price is not an issue).
-If the seller violates the MAPP, they risk sanctions that include losing discounts, advertising allowances, and even account termination.
+If you’re not familiar with this, it’s a unilateral statement by a company that tells resellers they cannot advertise a product below a set price (the ultimate sale price is not an issue).
+Consistently following MAPP can lead to positive incentives, and if the seller violates the MAPP, they risk sanctions that include losing discounts, advertising allowances, and even account termination.

 When written and implemented properly, MAP policies even help protect brands in ways that extend beyond price.
 By removing non-compliant sellers, brands become less of a commodity and therefore, more unique.
-This stra tegy also helps to develop a unified brand presence, which makes it less confusing in the consumers’ eyes.
+This strategy boost's a brand's value and also helps to develop a unified brand presence, which makes it less confusing in the consumers’ eyes.
 Of course, having stable profit margins makes retailers stand behind the brand and seek deeper relationships.